sourcecodebd/simple-calculator/README.md

 # Simple-Calculator
 This is a simple calculator made with Tailwind CSS.
-All credits goes to me
+All credits go to me